COSC203 Web, Databases, and Networks

 2. A link to your git repository

-3. A link to your site
+3. A link to your deployed application on GitLab Pages.

 4. A brief description of any unresolved issues